2. Optimize your network for Meet

 If your network is congested and you must secure a certain quality of service (QoS) for Meet, employ the best practices described in the following document.

-- If your enterprise has limited bandwidth, use QoS to reserve or limit traffic for Meet.
+- Limit at the network level: To control Meet bandwidth usage at network level, use QoS to reserve or limit traffic for Meet.
 See QoS best practices above for more information.